nielsenjared/nielsenjared.github.io/content/blog/create-github-repository-first-commit/index.md

 ---
 title: Create a GitHub Repository and Your First Commit
 date: "2020-01-03"
-description:
+description: Software developers create GitHub repositories to host the code for their projects, but we can create a GitHub repository for any purpose, like recipes!
-keywords: ["GitHub", "repository", "commit"]
+keywords: ["GitHub", "repository", "first commit"]
 ---
 ![](jarednielsen-forkyeah-github-repository-commit.png)

-Software developers use GitHub repositories to host the code for their projects.
-We can create a GitHub repository for any purpose, like recipes!
-GitHub?
-More like GutHub?
+Software developers create GitHub repositories to host the code for their projects, but we can create a GitHub repository for any purpose, like recipes!

 ## Create a GitHub Repository and Your First Commit